 open/close all folders

-- The second film has the following exchanges between Morticia and Debbie:
+- Addams Family Values has the following exchange between Morticia and Debbie:

-You have enslaved him.
+Morticia: You have enslaved him.
 You have placed Fester under some strange sexual spell.
 I respect that.
-But please, may we see him? [later] Morticia:

 - The Naked Gun 33 1/3: The Final Insult: